tanem/webpack-scaffold/README.md

 ## shopping list

- * CSS/SASS treated as first class :+1:
- * SASS compilation :+1:
- * Images treated as first class :question:
+### required

  * Can use CommonJS modules :+1:
- * Can use AMD modules :+1:
- * Can use NPM modules :+1:
  * External source maps :+1:
  * Bundle splitting :+1:
  * Lazy loading of modules :+1:
  * Mustache template handling :+1:
- * Gulp setup :question:
  * Karma setup :+1: (via [karma-webpack](https://github.com/webpack/karma-webpack))
+ * Module caching to reduce build time

+### nice to have

+ * CSS/SASS treated as first class :+1:
+ * Images treated as first class :question:
+ * Can use CommonJS and AMD modules in the same project :+1:
+ * Gulp setup :+1:
+ * SASS compilation :+1:
+ * CSS included in bundle splitting :question:

 ## run